People's Joint Association

+The People's Joint Association was a mass organization started in 1897 of Korean independence activists in the Korean Empire.
+It was done as part of Independence Club.

-The first People's joint association was a congress was held by the Independence Club. and the later part of the congress was Korean peoples autonomy.
-Its founders werenSeo Jae-pil, Yun Chi-ho, and Lee Sang-jae.
+The first People's Joint Association was a congress was held by the Independence Club, and the later part of the congress was Korean peoples autonomy.
+Its founders were Philip Jaisohn, Yun Chi-ho, and Lee Sang-jae.